tradebuddyhq/quill/README.md

 ### Full RAG Pipeline

-A complete extract, chunk, embed, search, and ask pipeline in one script.
+A complete extract, chunk, embed, search, and ask pipeline in one script

 ```
 -- 1. Extract text from a document